The Takeaway:

 There are so many to choose from that it can lead to severe analysis paralysis.
 That’s why we’ve scoured the internet on the hunt for the best of the best in low-cost ergonomic office chairs.
 Our goal is to simplify your search and help you zero in on the chair that’s perfect for you, offered at a price you can afford.

-We’ll give you complete details on the best options in both price brackets in the sections below.
+In the sections below, we’ll provide complete details on the best options in both price brackets.
 But before we do that, let’s start with a quick discussion of our selection criteria.

 Selection Criteria

 To that end, we kept our selection criterion pretty simple.
-We looked for chairs that tend to blend in well with most home décor schemes, offered a reasonable level of comfort (or better!), and had the basics of ergonomic design covered.
+We looked for home office chairs that tend to blend in well with most décor schemes, offered a reasonable level of comfort (or better!), and had the basics of ergonomic design covered.

 Assembly Required

-Although the time to build each chair will vary slightly, expect to take between thirty and forty minutes to put it together if you’re doing it solo.
+Although the time to build each chair will vary slightly if you’re doing it solo, expect to take between thirty and forty minutes to put it together.

-You can shave ten to fifteen minutes off of the build time if you’ve got an assistant helping you, and the process will be significantly less frustrating because some of the pieces are ungainly and difficult to wrestle into position with just two hands.
+If you have an assistant helping you, you can shave ten to fifteen minutes off of the build time, and the process will be significantly less frustrating because some of the pieces are ungainly and difficult to wrestle into position with just two hands.

 About Brand Reliability